NomicFoundation/hardhat/.changeset/green-turkeys-fry.md

 "hardhat": minor
 ---

-Support the mining of multiple blocks in a single call (#1112)
+Add a new RPC method, `hardhat_mine`, which supports the mining of multiple blocks in a single call (#1112)